Creating a Career Development Plan: Tips and Strategies

 Implement Your Plan

-Put in the time each week.
-At a minimum, you should dedicate a couple of hours weekly in focusing on personal growth goals that you have set out – this might include attending classes, discussions within your region of work or actively experimenting with innovative methods at work routinely.
+Invest time in oneself completely every week.
+At a minimum, you should dedicate a couple of hours a week on the personal growth goals that you have set out – this could involve attending classes or discussion groups surrounding your area of work or actively experimenting with creative methods at work regularly.

 | Benefits of Creating a Career Development Plan |